 Are you hiring, or DIYing?

 Now this is a pretty big question and I think there are pros and cons for each.

 Taking your bike with you.
 The pros here are easy – you get to cycle on a bike you know back-to-front.
-There won’t be any niggles and you won’t be getting to know an entirely different feeling machine.
+There won’t be any niggles and you won’t be getting to know an entirely different machine.
 Just be sure you know your bike’s precise set-up so that when you unpack it, you build it back to exactly how it was.

 The cons are that you have to carry your bike around, unless you can have it stored somewhere, should your holiday factor in activities beyond the bike.
-EG – the first week is an alpine touring adventure, but then you fly to the UK to catch up with mates and pub crawl.
-I am not exactly well-endowed when it comes to massive muscles, so lugging my bike around the Paris metro (all those stairs!) and over cobblestones was not my idea of fun.
+Eg. – the first week is an alpine touring adventure, but then you fly to the UK to catch up with mates and pub crawl.
+I am not exactly well-endowed when it comes to massive muscles, so lugging my bike around the Paris metro (all those stairs!) and over cobblestones is not my idea of fun.

 Here’s a word of warning.
 Don’t do what I decided to do midway through my European adventure.
 The bike riding component was over and so, after one stairway too many, I decided to have the bike shipped back home ahead of me.
 Boy was that a bad move – I was stung 50 different ways by customs, cargo, airport taxes blah blah blah.
 I almost could have bought a new bike.
 Not quite – but almost.

 See also: A cycling holiday with lots of panache